 Figure 1: Details of Material specifications with respect to layers

-The next layer fill is composed of broken rocks, gravel and /or sand clay of certain sizes as shown in the figure 1 above.
-The road-bed is rolled for each layer of fill, which compacts the fill and normalization the particulate distribution throughout the road.
+The next layer fill is composed of broken rocks, gravel and /or sand clay of certain sizes as shown in figure 1 above.
+The roadbed is rolled for each layer of fill, which compacts the fill and norms the particulate distribution throughout the road.

-Various pavement layers are used to improve quality of the road.
-These pavement layers consist of geosynthetics which are of extreme importance with respect to improving quality of the roads.
-These geosynthetics help to increase the road/layer strengths, enhances reinforcement attributes, drainage and filtration.
-Therefore, pavement performance is optimized with respect to overall construction, decrease in costs and maintenance
+Various pavement layers are used to improve the quality of the road.
+These pavement layers consist of geosynthetics which are of extreme importance in improving the quality of the roads.
+These geosynthetics help to increase the road/layer strengths, and enhance reinforcement attributes, drainage and filtration.
+Therefore, pavement performance is optimized concerning overall construction, decrease in costs and maintenance

-The road final finishing is done by paving.
+The road's final finishing is done by paving.
 The road surface is finalized after having considered factors such as expected usage and other economic factors.

-This section provides technical details of a standard pavement design criteria for road constructions.
+This section provides technical details of standard pavement design criteria for road construction.
 The design criteria can be set for twenty years of pavement life provided that the maintenance work is carried out to maintain the road surface after completion of the road.
 Equivalent Daily Load application and Design Traffic numbers are considered in the design calculation for the roads.
 The following classifications can be considered as minimum limits for pavement sections during the design of the roads.
-Final designs should be based on real site test results for sub grade support
+Final designs should be based on real-site test results for subgrade support

 Table 1; Pavement design classifications

 Equivalent Daily Load application composite